-VAD Nurse Coordinator - Organ Acq-Heart (1.0 FTE, Rotating)
+VAD Nurse Coordinator - Organ Acq-Heart (1.0 FTE, Day)

 At Stanford Children’s Health, we know world-renowned care begins with world-class caring.
 That's why we combine advanced technologies and breakthrough discoveries with family-centered care.
 It's why we provide our caregivers with continuing education and state-of-the-art facilities, like the newly remodeled Lucile Packard Children's Hospital Stanford.
 And it's why we need caring, committed people on our team - like you.
 Join us on our mission to heal humanity, one child and family at a time.

 This paragraph summarizes the general nature, level and purpose of the job.

 The Ventricular Assist Device (VAD) Nurse Coordinators are specialized registered nurses, in an ambulatory and inpatient care setting, that facilitate the care and education of ventricular assist device patients and their families.
 From initial contact, through the evaluation for VAD implant, during the pre-operative, peri-operative, and post-operative periods as well as continual outpatient follow-up.
 The VAD Nurse Coordinator ensure continuity of care across the VAD/Heart Transplant continuum.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.

 Employees must abide by all Joint Commission Requirements including but not limited to sensitivity to cultural diversity, patient care, patient rights and ethical treatment, safety and security of physical environments, emergency management, teamwork, respect for others, participation in ongoing education and training, communication and adherence to safety and quality programs, sustaining compliance with National Patient Safety Goals, and licensure and health screenings.